iffy-pi/chat-berta/README.md

 The development workflow is to merge commits into `main` and then merge from `main` to any of the production branches.

-**NEVER MERGE THE PRODUCTION BRANCHES INTO MAIN, THEY HAVE COMMITS SPECIFICALLY CONFIGURED FOR PRODUCTION**
+**⚠️NEVER MERGE THE PRODUCTION BRANCHES INTO MAIN, THEY HAVE COMMITS SPECIFICALLY CONFIGURED FOR PRODUCTION⚠️**

-**NEVER MERGE DIRECTLY TO THE PRODUCTION BRANCHES, YOU SHOULD ONLY MERGE FROM MAIN INTO THE PRODUCTION BRANCHES**
+**⚠️NEVER MERGE DIRECTLY TO THE PRODUCTION BRANCHES, YOU SHOULD ONLY MERGE FROM MAIN INTO THE PRODUCTION BRANCHES⚠️**

-**NEVER COMMIT DIRECTLY TO THE PRODUCTION BRANCHES, YOU SHOULD ONLY MERGE FROM MAIN INTO THE PRODUCTION BRANCHES**
+**⚠️NEVER COMMIT DIRECTLY TO THE PRODUCTION BRANCHES, YOU SHOULD ONLY MERGE FROM MAIN INTO THE PRODUCTION BRANCHES⚠️**

 ## Vercel Project Management
 The vercel projects are under Iffy's Vercel account: